Salvador Sánchez Cerén: President of El Salvador

 In 2012, Sánchez Cerén announced his intention to run for president of El Salvador in the 2014 presidential election.
 The FMLN nominated Cerén as its presidential candidate and Cerén selected reformist Óscar Ortiz and his vice presidential candidate.
 During the 2014 presidential campaign, ARENA made similar accusations against Cerén as they had done in 2009.

 Sánchez Cerén attained a plurality of votes in the first round but not the majority, so he and Norman Quijano competed in the second round.
 Sánchez Cerén received 50.11 percent of the vote, compared with 49.89 percent for Quijano.
 Quijano denounced the result of the election as being fraudulent and called on the armed forces to intervene in the situation, although he later denied calling for such an intervention or coup d'état.
 The Supreme Electoral Court (TSE) ratified Sánchez Cerén's victory on 13 March 2014 and rejected ARENA's calls for a recount.

 Sánchez Cerén became the first former guerrilla commander to become president of El Salvador; he was the third to run for the presidency after Facundo Guardado in 1999 and Hándal in 2004.
 Sánchez Cerén was also the second former guerrilla to become the president of a Latin American country democratically after Uruguay's José Mujica in 2010.
 Sánchez Cerén stated that he would form a "national coalition" with right-wing parties and businesses to form a moderate government.

 Sánchez Cerén was sworn in as president of El Salvador on 1 June 2014.

 From October 2016, his government and the FMLN defended a project of partial legalization of abortion (in case of rape or of danger for the life of the mother) but have had to contend with the right-wing opposition which has blocked the reforms in parliament.

 In April 2017, El Salvador became the first country in the world to forbid the mining of metal on its territory, for environmental and public health reasons.

 In August 2018, his government decided to establish diplomatic relations with the People's Republic of China, ending El Salvador's relations with the Republic of China (Taiwan).

-During Sánchez Cerén's presidency, around 23,000 Salvadorans became the victims of homicides for an average of 13 homicides per day.
+During Sánchez Cerén's presidency, the Salvadoran economy created 150,000 jobs, and the poverty rate fell from 34% to 29%.
+Around 23,000 Salvadorans were the victims of homicides, for an average of 13 homicides per day.
+The homicide rate has dropped from 110 per 100,000 people in 2015 to 50 in 2019.

 Post-presidency

 In December 2020, Sánchez Cerén and his family left El Salvador for Nicaragua.
 On 22 July 2021, Salvadoran attorney general Rodolfo Delgado ordered Sánchez Cerén's arrest on charges of embezzlement, illicit enrichment, and money laundering up to $530,000.
-A few days later on 30 July 2021, the Nicaraguan ministry of the interior granted Sánchez Cerén, his wife (Margarita Villalta de Sánchez), and three of his children Nicaraguan citizenship.
+A few days later, on 30 July 2021, the Nicaraguan ministry of the interior granted Nicaraguan citizenship to Sánchez Cerén, his wife (Margarita Villalta de Sánchez), and three of his children.

 In July 2023, Sánchez Cerén was sanctioned by the United States Department of State for "significant corruption by laundering money" as vice president.